LauraBigoni/LauraBigoni/README.md

 ### Hi there i'm Laura👋

-🎓 I'm a Boolean student currently learnng full stack web developing
+🎓 I'm a Boolean student currently learning full stack web developing

 📍 *Based in:* Arezzo, Tuscany
 📫 *How to reach me:* laurabigoni.92@gmail.com